British banks' peripheral euro zone risks catch BoE's eye

 The FSA noted that the largest differences were for bond holdings in Greece, with "significant variation" also present in estimates for Argentina, Iran, Bangladesh, Ethiopia, Libya and Venezuela.

-Britain's major banks include Barclays (BARC.L), Royal Bank of Scotland (RBS.L) and Lloyds (LLOY.L).
+Britain's major banks include Barclays, Royal Bank of Scotland and Lloyds.
 The number of large players in the sector has shrunk since the financial crisis blew up in 2008.

 British banks' view of exposures to banks in other countries also diverged sharply post 2009, with the range of estimates ballooning to 0.619 percentage points in 2011 from 0.056 percentage points two years earlier.